angular/material/README.md

 This project is still in early preview.
 It is a complementary effort to the [Polymer](http://www.polymer-project.org/) project's [paper elements collection](http://www.polymer-project.org/docs/elements/paper-elements.html).

+## Demo Site

+You can see these components in action at http://material.angularjs.org

 ## Development

 This project is in early development via a small core team of [Ionic Framework](http://ionicframework.com/) and [AngularJS](http://angularjs.org) developers.
 We don't have guidelines yet for broader community involvement, although we hope to have some soon.